If you own a car, there’s a good chance it will eventually be subject to a recall. But do car recalls have to be done at the dealership?

 Will I Get a Loaner Car?

 In the event that you need a loaner car, most dealerships will provide one without even asking.
-In fact, many auto manufacturers have policies enabling them to loan out vehicles for days or weeks until repairs can be made.
+In fact, many auto manufacturers have policies enabling them to loan out vehicles for days or weeks.

 However, there is no law requiring car manufacturers to provide a loaner vehicle for recall repairs.
-Each auto manufacturer has its own policies on how they handle loaner vehicles, which can make things often difficult for consumers.
+Each auto manufacturer has its own policies on how they handle loaner vehicles.
+Often, this can make it challenging for consumers to navigate.

 If you’re in need of a loaner car while your recall repair is being completed, it’s best to ask the dealership if they can assist.